xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/March_9.md

 ## Meeting Minutes
 1. We will build a random forest model for CD vs healthy b/c random forest has 2 variables and UC is overlapping with the healthy.
-2. Start from the phyloseq object and remove UC
+2. Start from the phyloseq object and remove UC - Egbert
 3. Re-run ISA by filtering out non-inflammed tissue for CD and al UC -Caroline
 4. Build model
    1) 7 taxa from ISA results (ISA-significant_taxa.csv) - Phoenix